kharikri/Self-Driving-Car-Behavioral-Cloning/writeup_report.md

 #### 1. Solution Design Approach

-I followed David Silver's lecture on building and training this model.
 My first task was to make sure I have the entire pipeline from collecting data, training the network, generating the model and running the model on a test track was working.
 Once this was accomplished I experimented with various architectures.
 From the traffic sign classification project, I learned that convolution networks are ideal for image detection and classification.
 This being an image detection problem using convolution networks made sense.

 I first tried with just two layers (one convolution and one fully connected layer) and then I tried the LeNet architecture of two convolution layers with subsampling and two fully connected layers.
-Unlike in David's videos where the car seemed to be on the track even with these simple architectures mine quickly veered away from the track.
+Unlike in David Silver's videos in the lecture where the car seemed to be on the track even with these simple architectures mine quickly veered away from the track.
 Then with the Nvidia architecture (described in the next section) my car was on the track for slightly longer duration.
 The car had a strong tendency to go off from the road especially at the turns.
 To teach the car to drive in the center of the road I used the left camera images and added a correction factor to their steering angles to induce the car to move towards the center.
 Similarly, I used the right camera images and subtracted a correction factor to induce the car to drive towards the center.
 Furthermore, I flipped all of these images left to right and the steering angles to augment the data.
 Track one is predominantly left turning and flipping this creates a right turning track.
 This data enhancement seemed to stabilize my car on the simulator.

 I split my image and steering angle data into a training (80%) and validation (20%) set to see how well the model was performing.
 My initial models had validation errors rising after few epochs indicating overfitting.
 I introduced dropout after every convolution layer which reduced overfitting.
 While this is theoretically sound, the ultimate test is to run the model on the simulator in an autonomous mode to see if the model generalizes well.
-After augmenting the data and using the Nvidia architecture, I am able to go around the track-one several times.
+After augmenting the data and using the Nvidia architecture, I am able to go around the track-one several times autonomously.

-As I have a CPU based machine to get my data collection pipeline and model architecture correct I experimented with only 600 randomly selected images out of a total of 48216 images.
+With my CPU-based machine, to get my data collection pipeline and model architecture correct I experimented with only 600 randomly selected images out of a total of 48216 images.
 Using 600 images for training only took about 1 minute to produce the model for 3 epochs.
 I've included this model in the file called **model_600images_1min_3e.h5** file which surprisingly does quite well on the test track for more than half the lap!

 #### 2. Final Model Architecture